-Nora Boesm is from South Dakota.
-She was born in Scottsdale, Ariz., but moved to S.D. in her teen years.
+Nora Boesem is from South Dakota.
+She was born in Scottsdale but moved to SD in her teen years.
 She married her best friend 18 years ago.
-Together, they have fostered 90 children and adopted 12 children.
+Together they have fostered 90 children and adopted 12 children.
 Most of their children have had some form of Fetal Alcohol Spectrum Disorder (FASD).
 Nora has worked to build community awareness and provide education in the field of FASD the past 12 years.
 She has had to be an advocate for her adopted children and foster children.
 Nora founded Roots to Wings, an online family support organization, in 2007.
 She has experienced what it is like to love and care for a child with FASD.
 Through her studies with some of the country's most respected FASD research professionals, Nora has expanded her ability to help Black Hills families.
 Behavior Management Systems (BMS) is excited to offer services to families with FASD.
 Nora’s real-life experience, research, resources, and continuing education, she is able to offer help and hope to children and families living with FASD.
 FASD cannot be cured, but it can be managed.
 Nora can help families take precautions for caregiver burnout and give families tools to make their lives better.

 Elizabeth (Liz) Rembold is the director of the social work program and assistant professor of social work at Briar Cliff University.
 She received her B.A from the University of South Dakota and her M.S.W from the University of Iowa.
 She is an LISW in Iowa and CSW-PIP in South Dakota.
 Liz worked for almost 15 years in clinical practice, in both inpatient and outpatient mental health settings and has worked with children, families, and adults.
 Her interests include infant and early childhood mental health and child welfare.
 She currently resides in Yankton, S.D. with her husband Josh and their three daughters.